"...one of the major revolutions in neuroscience..."

 This concept can be extended beyond the identity of cells in different individuals of the same species, to include unique cells which can be recognized as individually identifiable homologues in related species (e.g., see discussion in On Neuronal Homology, King & Valentino, 1983).

 Individually identifiable neurons not only provide a striking demonstration of the exquisitely intricate organization of nervous tissue.
-They also put into sharp focus the extent to which genetic information (and hence evolution) can shape specific details of unique individual cells (e.g., see What can giant axons tell us? and Evolution of neural circuits).
+They also put into sharp focus the extent to which specific details of unique individual cells can be shaped by genetic information and hence by evolution (e.g., see What can giant axons tell us? and Evolution of neural circuits).

 Also see Establishing Identified Neuron Databases (1994).The extent of neuronal differentiation is still being explored.
 In 2024, a whole-brain connectome of the laboratory fruit fly, Drosophila melanogaster, annotated 8,453 different cell types in a brain encompassing roughly 140,000 nerve cells in total.
 See Nature 634:139-152 (2024), https://doi.org/10.1038/s41586-024-07686-5.
 The New York Times also ran an article by Carl Zimmer on Oct.
 2, 2024.